 We offer practitioners an accessible way to access training or refresh their knowledge on key concepts and core competencies in working with outcome measures and feedback tools, and in interpreting and using data to improve services.
 The bitesize modules are 10 and 30 minutes each, and our production pipeline includes training that look at using measures effectively and collaboratively with young people, interpreting data and helpful statistical concepts, and tackling common barriers to implementation.
+To suggest a topic you would find helpful for us to cover in an online module, please email us at firstname.lastname@example.org.

 Explore the fundamentals of outcome and feedback measurement